Fun badger activities for all ages

-From arts and crafts activities, puzzles and quizzes, to book club and film club, to guest articles, audio interviews and videos, you’re sure to find something new to do.
+From arts and crafts activities, puzzles and quizzes, to book club and film club you’re sure to find something new to do.
 And we’d love to see and share what you join in with – tag us on social media using #BadgerTime or email us here.

-Our Badger Time activities have been generously donated to Badger Trust with lots of new and exclusive content created just for you.
+Our Badger Time activities have been generously donated to Badger Trust by our badger groups and our Brock Shop makers, with lots of new and exclusive content, created just for you.
 New activities are added regularly – keep checking back.
-And if you have anything you’d like to share, get in touch here.
+And if you have an activity or recommendation you’d like to share, get in touch here.

 Badger Time contents